zkxs/puzzle-game-design/docs/_drafts/myst.md

    - Haven is mildly cursed.
    - Serenia is incredibly cursed (especially the ending, oh god).
    - Because half the ages are awful, I consider it half of a game.
-6. Uru
-    - Botched version of MOULA.
-MOULA is objectively better, and it's *free*.
-    - There's no reason to play it, but for completion's sake I've rated it here as if MOULA didn't exist.
-7. Myst V: End of Ages
+6. Myst V: End of Ages
     - Realtime 3D is still not good.
 See above for more details.
     - The plot is pretty mediocre.
     - Incredibly creepy and awful face animation.
     - 2 of the ages feel very samey, artistically.
     - Only one of the ages is interesting.
-    - The drawing mechanic is super scuffed.
+    - The drawing mechanic is super scuffed, but at least it's interesting.
     - The puzzles are pretty bland, in part due to many of them being tied to the tablet mechanics.
+7. Uru
+    - Botched version of MOULA.
+MOULA is objectively better, and it's *free*.
+    - There's no reason to play it, but for completion's sake I've rated it here as if MOULA didn't exist.
+    - Missing the distinguishing feature of MOULA: the multiplayer.
+    - Missing some of the better ages of MOULA
+    - Some of the most annoying puzzles in the franchise
+      - firefly wrangler
+      - the trash-physics buttons
+      - the bridge bonk
+      - the ridiculous jump in Gahreesen
+      - Kadish Tolesa
+        - everything there is abstruse
+        - if the lighting bugs out it's unplayable